cs31415/cs31415.github.io/_posts/2023-02-10-async-programming-1.md

 ![Async Programming](../../../img/async-juggling.jpg)
 <span class="credit">Photo by <a href="https://unsplash.com/@stevenliuyi?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Yi Liu</a> on <a href="https://unsplash.com/photos/hiFZxXC6pGw?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></span>

-I have always had a mental fog around this topic and the more I read the less I seem to understand.
-Writing this guide is an attempt to demystify this important concept to my stupid self.
-Hopefully it will be useful to others engaged in the same struggle.
+I have had a mental fog around this topic for a while and the more I read the less I seem to understand.
+Writing this guide is an attempt to demystify this concept for myself.
+Hopefully it will be useful to others.

 ## Introduction